cunnie/writings/i_am_become_forever.md

 platform, and hooked up the sensors to herself.
 She turned everything on, and then lay their for 15 minutes, then got up and pulled the sensors off.

 She still had no idea what happened.
-The dry-run hadn't haccomplished anything, nothing at all.
+The dry-run hadn't accomplished anything, nothing at all.

-The thought came to her, "Why a dry run?
-Why not the real thing?"
+_Why a dry run?
+Why not the real thing?_

 She thought about that for a second — why not the real thing?
 She could do it.
 It was just a small adjustment.
 Minute.
 Microscopic.
 Not invasive, just a pull here, a push there.
 It couldn't be safer.
 All she had to do was flip up the manual off switch next to the MRI.

 She thought about it.
-It felt exhilirating, like she was on the brink of a precipice looking down.
+It felt exhilarating, like she was on the brink of a precipice looking down.
 She remembered when she was eight, and her friend had dared her to run naked through the theater class with nothing on except a mask.
 Her friend had double-dared her, knowing she wouldn't do.
 But she did do it.
 She